Morgritech/MT-arduino-rotary-encoder/README.md

 For rotary encoders with an integrated push-button switch, this library can be used with the [MT-arduino-momentary-button](https://github.com/Morgritech/MT-arduino-momentary-button) library.

-See the "examples" folder for how to get started on using the library.
+See the [examples](examples) folder for how to get started on using the library.

 This library can be installed via the Arduino Library Manager.